Leading Voices in Safety & Business

 Brian Wright

-Beyond his professional success, Bryan is a devoted father to five daughters and one son.
-His family inspires his ongoing commitment to growth and community service, making him a dynamic leader in the field.
+Beyond his professional achievements, Bryan is a dedicated father to five daughters and one son.
+His family challenges him to grow and drives his commitment to community service.
+Bryan's blend of professional excellence and personal dedication makes him a dynamic leader in the physical therapy industry.

 A great instructor doesn’t just teach safety—they inspire a culture of awareness, preparedness, and protection.